strojiladam/swipescale/Swipe_VIDEO/README.md

 - It works outside Qualtrics for preview and testing purposes, or for integration to websites and other survey engines.

 ### 2. Integration into Qualtrics
-1. Paste the content of `look&feel.JS` into the **Look and Feel → Header** of your Qualtrics project.
+1. Paste the content of `look&feel.JS` into the **Look and Feel → General → Header** of your Qualtrics project.
-2. Paste the content of `look&feel.CSS` into the **Look and Feel → Custom CSS** of your Qualtrics project.
+2. Paste the content of `look&feel.CSS` into the **Look and Feel → Style → Custom CSS** of your Qualtrics project.
-3. Create a **question block** in the Qualtrics survey builder.
+3. Create a **Question block** in the Qualtrics survey builder.
-4. Create an **empty question**.
+4. Create a **Text / Graphic** question in the block.
-   - Paste the content of `question.html` into the HTML editor of the empty question.
+   - Paste the content of `question.html` into the HTML editor of the **Text / Graphic** question.
    - Paste the content of `question.JS` into the question’s JavaScript.

 ### 3. Customizing the Question JavaScript (`question.JS`)
 - Each swipe is saved as `swipedir` embedded data.
 - In **Survey Flow**, at the beginning, create embedded data fields to save the responses (e.g., `swipedir1`, then `swipedir2`, then `swipedir3`…).
 - Each question must use a different `swipedir` variable.
-  - In the provided JS, find:
+  - In the `question.JS` now pasted in your question, find:
     ```javascript
     Qualtrics.SurveyEngine.setEmbeddedData("swipedir1", swipedir);
     ```